MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operating-guide.md

 5. In the **Email and accounts** screen, select **Work or school account**, and then select **Continue**.

 6. In the **Work or school account** screen, enter the credentials provided by your administrator.
-It looks like this: user@domain.com.
-For example, if your name is Laura and you work for the Contoso company, the email name would be laura@contoso.com.
+The credentials will look something like this: username@domain.com.
+For example, if your user name is LauraO and you work for the Contoso company, the email name would be laurao@contoso.com.

     ![Sign in to HoloLens)](media/sign-in-hololens.PNG "Sign in to HoloLens")